 Do you have questions about Florida paternity laws?
-Understanding your rights and responsibilities when it comes to paternity test laws in Florida and other areas related to family law will help you to make the best decisions when it comes to your legal needs.
+Understanding your rights and responsibilities regarding paternity test laws in Florida and other areas related to family law will help you make the best decisions regarding your legal needs.
 As paternity lawyers, Golden Key Law Group understands the complexities of the law and the processes of the judicial system and provides expert legal counsel on Florida paternity laws.

 We are also dedicated to giving you the information you need.
 Here are some of the most frequently asked questions about Florida paternity laws:

 Does Signing a Birth Certificate Establish Paternity in Florida?

 If you have signed a birth certificate of a child, this does not automatically establish paternity rights in Florida.
 It just establishes a “presumption” that the person who signed the certificate is the father.
 To establish legal paternity, you must sign a Voluntary Acknowledgment of Paternity or file a Petition to Determine Paternity with the courts.

 Establishing legal paternity in Florida is usually one of the first questions surrounding paternity laws.
 There are several ways to do this.
 When there is no disagreement between the mother and father as to the father’s paternity of the child, they can sign what is called a Voluntary Acknowledgment of Paternity.
 By signing this form, both parents are swearing under oath that the father has the legal rights to the child.
 Sixty days after the form is signed and submitted, the acknowledgment becomes final, meaning that neither parent can revoke paternity without first going to the courts.
 If you don’t sign a Voluntary Acknowledgment, then you can file a Petition to Determine Paternity.